-I do read articles and posts on how to become successful in this field, but I don’t think I’ll ever get to the big time blog status that I dream about.
+I do read articles and posts on how to become successful in this field, but it takes time and hard work.
 I just appreciate the readership I do have.
 It is a little discouraging to not have my friends and family read my blog without me making a Facebook post about it, but mom blogs aren’t everyone’s cup of tea.

 To be fair they have to listen to me quite often, so I can’t imagine them wanting to hang up the phone with me just to go from hearing my voice to reading it.
 If my mom wouldn’t have lost her sight entirely last year, she would read my blog.
 She would also tell me about my typos and grammar though.